Ar0n01/RobotOrderingSystem/README.md

 The CPEE is a process engine that coordinates the process and steers all components of the ordering system via HTTP.
 Read more about the CPEE [here](https://cpee.org/).
 This specific CPEE process is available [here](https://cpee.org/flow/edit.html?monitor=https://cpee.org/flow/engine/135/).

 ### Weightpublish service
 The weightpublish service publishes the weight data of the scales via MQTT to the respective topics.
 Each scale has its own topic.
-The data is not send periodically, but rather when it changes above and below a certain treshold (70g).
+The data is not sent periodically, but rather when it changes above and below a certain threshold (70g).

 ### Votepublish service
 The votepublish service publishes the button data of the scales via MQTT to one topic.
 Each button publishes its id, when the respective button is pressed.
 The total amount of votes is stored and updated in the cpee.